philip-soderbom/dashboard/README.md

 # Dashboard Project

 For this project I am using Next JS with TypeScript and Tailwind CSS.
-Furthermore, prisma will be used to manage server logic (database)
+Furthermore, Prisma will be used to manage server logic (database)

 ## Getting Started